 Mindfulness teaches you to be present, to feel your emotions and physical sensations rather than avoiding them, and to observe them without reacting.
 Investing your time in mindfulness training is certainly worthwhile.
 However, you don’t need to master mindfulness to benefit from its techniques.

-Practice these 3 mindfulness techniques to help reduce and withstand cravings.
+Practice these 3 mindfulness techniques to help reduce cravings.

 When recovering from addiction, the instinct is to try to avoid the craving.
 You do your best to ignore the thoughts and feelings, along with the justifications to give into the craving.
 However, they persist, sneaking in the moment you let your guard down.